Bruin-Dev/Intelygenz/adr/custom_docker_images.md

 ## Consequences

-### Possitive
+### Positive

-The positive consequences will be a notable improvement in the times of the different jobs of the IC/CD process, especially notable in those belonging to the build stage, where most of the time of this process is consumed.
+The positive consequences will be a notable improvement in the times of the different jobs of the CI/CD process, especially notable in those belonging to the build stage, where most of the time of this process is consumed.

 #### Validation stage comparison